The Five: The Untold Lives of the Women Killed by Jack the Ripper

 The Five: The Untold Lives of the Women Killed by Jack the Ripper is a book by British historian Hallie Rubenhold, published by Doubleday in 2019.
 The book examines the lives of the "canonical five", the five women largely believed to have been killed by Jack the Ripper in the Whitechapel murders.
-Rubenhold claims that only two of the five women, Mary Jane Kelly and Elizabeth Stride, were prostitutes.
+Rubenhold claims that only two of the five women, Mary Jane Kelly and Elizabeth Stride, were sex workers.
 In some cases, Rubenhold claims the women may have been targeted by the Ripper just because they were sleeping rough.

 Critical reception

-Overall, the book was received positively.
 Frances Wilson of The Guardian called the book "important" and praised its illumination of the lives of the women, as well as challenging long-held assumptions.
 Joanna Scutts of The Washington Post said that by "restoring 'the five' to humanity and dignity, Rubenhold's book becomes a passionate indictment of the true-crime genre, with its fixation on the minds of murderers and its shallow, glancing sympathy for the dead."